Sharp spectral gap for some degenerate Witten Laplacians: Introduction

 In \cite{HoSt88}, \cite{HoKuSt89} and \cite{Mi95}, considering a smooth potential with small gradient on a compact manifold, the authors showed a law in-between Arrhenius and Eyring-Kramers.
 More precisely they obtained the following bounds on the eigenvalues \be a_jh^{5d} e^{-2S_j/h} \leq \lambda_j \leq b_jh^{-3d} e^{-2S_j/h} \ee for some $a_j,b_j > 0$ and explicit $S_j$.

 In \cite{LeNi15}, the authors built a potential in 1D and 2D where $\supp\nabla V$ has a non-empty interior, i.e. $V$ is flat on open domains of $\R^d$.
-Assuming the flatness only appears at the minimum of $V$ and not saddle points, they managed to prove Eyring-Kramers law for the first eigenvalue of the Witten Laplacian in a bounded domain with Dirichlet boundary condition and no critical point on the boundary.
+Assuming the flatness only appears at the minimum of $V$ and not saddle points, they managed to prove an Eyring-Kramers law for the first eigenvalue of the Witten Laplacian in a bounded domain with Dirichlet boundary condition and no critical point on the boundary.
 A hard generalization is to consider $V$ to also be flat at saddle points.
 We will see in this article that the semiclassical constructions heavily depend on the saddle points and rather little on the minima, hence the difficulty to flatten the potential at the saddle points.

-Another work with a slightly weaker assumption than Morse is \cite{AsBoMi22} where they consider Morse-Bott function, i.e. the set of critical points of $f$ is a disjoint union of boudaryless connected submanifolds $\Gamma$ of $\R^d$ such that the transversal Hessian of $f$ at any point of $\Gamma$ is non degenerate.
-Under this hypothesis, the authors obtained similar Eyring-Kramers laws than in \cite{BoLePMi22}.
+Another work under a slightly weaker assumption than Morse is \cite{AsBoMi22} where they consider Morse-Bott function, i.e. the set of critical points of $f$ is a disjoint union of boundaryless connected submanifolds $\Gamma$ of $\R^d$ such that the transversal Hessian of $f$ at any point of $\Gamma$ is non degenerate.
+Under this hypothesis, the authors obtained Eyring-Kramers laws similar to \cite{BoLePMi22}'s.

-Our goal here is to present a similar result than \cite{BoLePMi22} for Witten Laplacian with degenerate potential.
+Our goal here is to present a result similar to \cite{BoLePMi22}'s for Witten Laplacian with degenerate potential.
 Degenerate in the sense that the potential vanishes at higher orders at its critical points.
-It shall be very useful in a forecasting paper concerning degenerate Fokker-Planck operators.
+It will be particularly useful in a forthcoming paper concerning degenerate Fokker–Planck operators.